-You can instruct Chrome to automatically fill up forms with data you've previously saved, such as payment or address details.
-Chrome may ask you if you want Chrome to save the data you enter in a new form when you do so online.
+You can instruct Chrome to automatically fill out forms with previously saved data, such as payment or address details.
+Chrome may ask you if you want Chrome to protect the data you enter in a new form when you do so online.

 Chrome never distributes your information without your consent.